DoSomething/chompy/docs/imports/rock-the-vote.md

 # Rock The Vote

 We import CSVs from Rock The Vote (RTV) to upsert users and their `voter-reg` posts.
 We previously imported this data from TurboVote (TV) in 2016, 2018.
 See [VR Tech Inventory](https://docs.google.com/document/d/1xs2C3DNdD5h1j_abBrGVBNrsrxKvwn2VHDWweIEhvqc/edit?usp=sharing) for more details.

 ## Overview

 The import is coded to upsert a single `voter-reg` type post for a user voter registration -- saving it to an action we set via config variable.
-This action is changed each election year, in order to track user registrations per election.
+This import action is changed each election year, in order to track user registrations per election.

 For example, if a user registered to vote through DS in 2016, 2018, and 2020, they will have three different posts created because our import was configured for three different Action IDs in each of those election years.